Global copper mining industry - statistics & facts

 The leading copper producing countries include Chile, Peru, and the Democratic Republic of the Congo.
 Chile produces nearly one quarter of the world’s copper, and is also by far the country with the largest copper reserves.
 Escondida, located in the Atacama Desert in Northern Chile and owned by the mining company BHP, is the world's largest copper mine based on its total copper reserves, its production capacity, as well as its actual copper output.

-Accordingly, the largest copper mining company worldwide is the Chilean company Codelco.
-This state-owned company reported copper production figures of 1.83 million metric tons in 2016.
-The second largest copper producer worldwide, with approximately 1.82 million metric tons in 2015, is the United States-based Freeport-McMoRan Copper & Gold.
-Other top mining companies like BHP Billiton and Rio Tinto closely follow.
+Fittingly, the largest copper mining company worldwide based on production is the Chilean state-owned company Codelco.
+This company reported copper production figures of 1.73 million metric tons in 2021.
+The second-largest copper producer worldwide, with approximately 1.2 million metric tons in 2021, was U.S. mining company Freeport McMoRan.
+Other top mining companies Glencore and BHP closely follow in copper production.

 This text provides general information.
 Statista assumes no